Beyond the Spell: A Dynamic Logic Analysis of Misdirection: Setting the Stage for Misdirection

 In this paper, the logic $\dol$ will contain a static operator for expressing agents' beliefs as well as special atomic formulas for expressing their (non-epistemic) observations.
 But $\dol$ will also contain a dynamic operator to capture the agents' informational actions.
 Semantically, we define specific action models for verbal actions, or actions of telling, and specific action models for visual actions, or actions of showing.
 In both cases, actions are either genuine or misleading.

 Our setting turns out to be powerful enough to distinguish between simulation and dissimulation, in the verbal and visual cases.
 We argue that it can also express other notions such as epistemic observation and stronger notions of belief and observation.
 Our logic shows that visual actions convert atomic observation in epistemic observation but also that that simulation (of the false) implies dissimulation (of the truth).
 Finally, we use $\dol$ as a tool to put more emphasis on the specificity of misdirection in magic tricks compared to other forms: the state of surprise caused by the deception involved.
-That way, we aim to capture the essence of misdirection in magic tricks but also to pave the way for using $\dol$ to analyze other forms of misdirection in the future.
+That way, we aim to capture the essence of misdirection in magic tricks as a novel application of Dynamic Epistemic Logic, but also to pave the way for using $\dol$ to analyze other forms of misdirection in the future.